The next CEO of Air France might not be French. Unions say that's 'inconceivable'

 "Other countries and governments show fierce protectionism when it comes to their airlines.
 How ... could we allow Air France to fall into foreign hands?" the unions said in the statement.

-Local media reports suggest Smith could be named CEO following a meeting of the Air France-KLM (AFLYY) board on Thursday.
+Smith was named CEO of Air France-KLM (AFLYY) Thursday.
 The French state owns 14.3% of the airline group, and its economy minister publicly backed Smith earlier in the day.

-Representatives for Air France-KLM declined to comment.
-Air France has not had a foreign CEO in its 85-year history.
+Smith will be Air France's first foreign CEO in its 85-year history.

 The controversy follows the shock resignation of former CEO Jean-Marc Janaillac in May after unions staged strikes that cost the airline group more than €300 million ($342 million).
 Shares in the company have dropped by a third since January.